 How to Take Carboplatin

 Carboplatin is given by intravenous (IV, into a vein) injection.
-The schedule and dosage is based on the person's size and the cancer type being treated.
+The schedule and dosage are based on the person's size, kidney function, and the cancer type being treated.
 It can be given alone, or with other drugs.

 Carboplatin can interact with certain medications including some antibiotics, diuretics and blood thinners.
 Be sure to tell your healthcare provider about all medications and supplements you take.